novasearch/wiki.novasearch.org/wiki/Lenovo_ThinkPad_X230.md

 Everything works out-of-the-box except the integrated fingerprint scanner.
 To enable it you need to install some extra packages:

+Just make sure you press ESC and login with your password when you boot the computer if you want your login keyring to be unlocked.

 ### System Configuration

 #### Kernel